KRMAssociatesInc/eHMP/docs/kids_builds.md

 14) Take all defaults except when asked to rebuild menu entries and then type y or yes.
 Press Enter/Return until you get a message saying it’s been installed.

-15) Repeat steps 14 to 17 until all files are uploaded.
+15) Repeat steps 11 to 14 until all files are uploaded.

 16) Press enter until you reach the OSEHRA> prompt then type H to quit back to the linux prompt